ulif/diceware-list/README.rst

 Handle Android wordlists: wldownload
 ------------------------------------

-Android wordlists are a nice source for wordlist.
+Android wordlists are a nice source for wordlists.
 They can be downloaded from public repositories::

   $ wldownload --raw -v